cscorley/dissertation/chapters/5_combo/1_method.md

 #### Methodology

-In this work, we can utilize much of the already created framework from the previous two research areas covered in this proposal.
+In this work, we can utilize much of the already created framework from the previous two research areas covered in this work.
 After evaluating the usefulness of changesets, we will not need to instantiate snapshot models for this work.
 Instead, where this work will differ from the previous two research areas is in how we construct the topic model.